Hautaklyttn/progDocs/docs/articles/js.md

 JavaScript doesn’t have a *char* primitive data type, but it does have `strings`, and a char could be represented by a single-character string.

-JavaScript doesn’t differentiate between integers and floats.
+JavaScript doesn’t differentiate between *integers* and *floats*.
 It just has a single primitive data type of `Number`.

 **Composite data types** are made up of primitive data types in a structured format.
 JavaScript has two main composite data types: `Arrays`  and `Objects`.
 Both of these composite data types are *mutable*, which means they can be updated after they’ve been created.
 Two other *composite data types* are `Set` and `Map`.